When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 There are several reasons why your toilet doesn’t flush.
 Let’s look at the causes.

-We highlight the potential problems with your toilet and show you how to fix a toilet that won’t flush.
+Fortunately, you usually don’t need a plumber to solve this mystery.
+We will walk you through the most common culprits and show you exactly how to fix a toilet that won’t flush.

 Key Takeaways